Riemann surfaces of second kind and effective finiteness theorems: ( )-bundles over Riemann surfaces

-\begin{prop} Let $X$ be a Riemann surface of genus $ g$ with ${ m}+1\geq 1$ holes with base point $x_0$ and curves $\gamma_j$ representing a set of generators $e_j\in \pi_1(X,x_0)$.\\ (1) Each holomorphic $(1,1)$-bundle over $X$ is holomorphically isomorphic to the double branched covering of a special holomorphic $(0,4)$-bundle over $X$. \\ (2) Vice versa, for each special holomorphic $(0,4)$-bundle over $X$ and each collection $\mathfrak{m}^j$ of lifts of the $2{ g} +{ m} $ monodromy mapping classes $\mathfrak{m}_1^j$ of the bundle along the $\gamma_j$ there exists a double branched covering by a holomorphic $(1,1)$-bundle with collection of monodromy mapping classes equal to the $\mathfrak{m}^j$.
+\begin{prop} Let $X$ be a Riemann surface of genus $ g$ with ${ m}+1\geq 1$ holes with base point $q_0$ and curves $\gamma_j$ representing a set of generators $e_j\in \pi_1(X,q_0)$.\\ (1) Each holomorphic $(1,1)$-bundle over $X$ is holomorphically isomorphic to the double branched covering of a special holomorphic $(0,4)$-bundle over $X$.\\ (2) Vice versa, for each special holomorphic $(0,4)$-bundle over $X$ and each collection $\mathfrak{m}^j$ of lifts of the $2{ g} +{ m} $ monodromy mapping classes $\mathfrak{m}_1^j$ of the bundle along the $\gamma_j$ there exists a double branched covering by a holomorphic $(1,1)$-bundle with collection of monodromy mapping classes equal to the $\mathfrak{m}^j$.
 Each special holomorphic $(0,4)$-bundle has exactly $2^{2g+m}$ non-isotopic holomorphic lifts.\\ (3) A lift of a special $(0,4)$-bundle is reducible if and only if the special $(0,4)$-bundle is reducible. \end{prop}

 The proof of the proposition uses the fact that a holomorphic $(1,1)$-bundle over $X$ is holomorphically isomorphic to a holomorphic bundle whose fiber over each point $x$ is a quotient $\mathbb{C}\diagup \Lambda_x$ of the complex plane by a lattice $\Lambda_x$ with distinguished point $0\diagup \Lambda_x$.
 The lattices depend holomorphically on the point $x$.
 To represent the fibers as branched coverings depending holomorphically on the points in $X$ we use embeddings of punctured tori into $\mathbb{C}^2$ by suitable versions of the Weierstraß $\wp$-function.
+For a detailed proof of Proposition \ref{prop1} see \cite{Jo5}.